circlefin/verite/packages/docs/verite/issuers/issuer-registry-pvg.md

 ## Usage/Intent of the PVG Verite Issuer Registry

 The PVG Verite Issuer Registry focuses exclusively on Issuer ID and authorization and leaves out of scope governance considerations.
-As such, this should be viewed as an experimental implementation for the initial Verite issuers as the governance structure is being developed, with only manual and Centre-governed additions and removals until such a time as Verite issuance can be communally self-governing.
+As such, this should be viewed as an experimental implementation for the initial Verite issuers as the governance structure is being developed, with only manual and Circle-governed additions and removals until such a time as Verite issuance can be communally self-governing.

 The PVG Verite Issuer Registry identifies entities authorized to issue Verite credentials (segmented by different credential definitions); for each, it provides the exact issuer-service identifier (usually a DID) included in their Verite credentials, along with associated metadata.